raymonelina/aws-lambda-stock-daily/README.md

     ```
     *(This command assumes your ECR repository is in `us-west-2`.
 Update the region if necessary.)*

-2.  **Execute the build and push script:**
+2.  **Execute the build script:**
-    This script tags the image with the current date (e.g., `2025-07-07`) and pushes it to ECR.
+    This single command handles both the deployment push and the local build.
     ```bash
     ./build_docker_image.sh
     ```
-    Upon success, the script will inspect the pushed image in ECR to confirm the push.
+    Upon success, the script will confirm that the image has been pushed to ECR and that the local testing image is available.

 ### Step 7: Create the Lambda Function
 Create the Lambda function from the container image in ECR.